maarten-pennings/Lego-Mindstorms/ms4/faq.md

     measurements.append( measurement )
 ```

-If you run this is REPL, you can copy the output.
+If you run this is in REPL, you can copy the output - I don't know how to copy console output in the lego app :-(.
-The first few lines look like this.
+The first few lines look like this (steering, left motor degrees, right motor degrees):

 ```text
 (-110, -819, 813)